Crystal bases and Newton-Okounkov bodies: Introduction

-On the other hand, following the pioneering works of A. Okounkov in \cite{Okounkov-Brunn-Mink} and \cite{Okounkov-log-concave}, the author and A. G. Khovanskii (\cite{Askold-Kiumars-Newton-Okounkov}, \cite{Askold-Kiumars-affine}), as well as Lazarsfeld and Mustata (\cite{Lazarsfeld-Mustata}), developed a theory of convex bodies associated to linear series on algebraic varieties, and more generally to graded algebras.
-Let $X$ be a $d$-dimensional algebraic variety with the field of rational functions $\c(X)$.
-Given a graded algebra $A = \bigoplus_{k \geq 0} A_k$ with $A_k \subset \c(X)$, and a valuation $v: \c(X)\setminus \{0\} \to \z^d$, they construct a convex body $\Delta(A, v) \subset \r^d$, called the {\it Newton-Okounkov body of $A$}, such that the asymptotic growth of the Hilbert function of $A$ is given by the dimension and volume of $\Delta(A, v)$.
-In this paper we show that string polytopes are special cases of Newton-Okounkov bodies for $X = G/B$.
+On the other hand following the pioneering works of A. Okounkov in \cite{Ok-BM} and \cite{Ok-LC}, the author and A. G. Khovanskii (\cite{KKh-NO, KKh-affine}), as well as Lazarsfeld and Mustata (\cite{LM}), developed a theory of convex bodies associated to linear series on algebraic varieties.
+Let $X$ be a $d$-dimensional projective algebraic variety with { field of rational functions} $\c(X)$.
+Let $L$ be a very ample line bundle on $X$ and let $R = R(L)$ denote the corresponding ring of sections or homogeneous coordinate ring (see Section \ref{sec-Newton-Ok-bodies}).
+Let $v: \c(X) \setminus \{0\} \to \z^d$ be a valuation with one-dimensional leaves (see Definition~\ref{def-valuation}) on the space of rational functions $\c(X)$, and let $S = S(R, v)$ denote the associated value semigroup in $\n \times \z^d$ (see \eqref{equ-def-S} in Section \ref{sec-Newton-Ok-bodies}).
+We also let $\Delta = \Delta(R, v) \subset \r^d$ denote the {\it Newton-Okounkov body} corresponding to $R$ and $v$ (Definition~\ref{def-Newton-Okounkov-body}).
+The convex body $\Delta$ has the property that { the degree of} $L$ is given by $d!$ times the volume of $\Delta(R(L))$ (Theorem \ref{th-asymp-Hilbert-Okounkov-body}, see also \cite{KKh-affine, LM, KKh-NO}).

-Imitating the construction of initial term of a polynomial in several variables, one can construct a valuation on the field of rational functions $\c(X)$ from a system of parameters at a smooth point $p \in X$ and a lexicographic order on $\z^d$.
-This construction can be generalized to construct a $\z^d$-valued valuation on $\c(X)$ from a sequence of closed irreducible normal subvarieties of $X$ where $\codim(Y_k) = k$ (Section \ref{sec-valuation}).
-Let $X$ be projective and $L$ an ample line bundle on $X$.
-Consider the ring of sections:

-Similar constructions as above give a valuation $v$ on the graded algebra $R(L)$, and a convex body $\Delta(R(L), v) \subset \r^d$.
-From Hilbert's theorem (on the degree of a projective subvariety) it follows that the degree of $L$ (i.e. the self-intersection of the divisor class of $L$) is given by the volume of $\Delta(R(L))$.